Canelo cruises to points win over GGG to wrap up rivalry

 The Mexican had the opportunity to capitalise on Golovkin’s faltering speed and troubling trepidation, but he failed to deliver the knockout that he had promised.

-Canelo will have to be sharper if his next venture is to be a rematch with Dmitry Bivol, who holds the kind of legitimate victory over Alvarez that Golovkin was denied in 2017, and arguably again in 2018.
+Canelo will have to be sharper if his next venture is to be a rematch with light-heavyweight champion Dmitry Bivol, who holds the kind of legitimate victory over Alvarez that Golovkin was denied in 2017, and arguably again in 2018.

 If Canelo can level the score with Bivol, perhaps another storied trilogy awaits the face of boxing.